bvibber/mtpng/readme.md

 [itertools](https://crates.io/crates/itertools) is used to manage iteration in the filters.

-[typenum](https://crates.io/crates/typenum) is used to do compile-time constant specialization via generics.

 [png](https://crates.io/crates/png) is used by the CLI tool to load input files to recompress for testing.

 [clap](https://crates.io/crates/clap) is used by the CLI tool to handle option parsing and help display.